Jia Kui (general)

-Jia Kui (174 – c.October 228), originally named Jia Qu, courtesy name Liangdao, was a Chinese military general and politician who lived during the late Eastern Han dynasty of China.
+Jia Kui (174 – c.October 228 (Note: Sun Quan's biography in the Sanguozhi indicated that Lu Xun defeated Cao Xiu at Shi'ting in the 8th month of the 7th year of the Huangwu era of his reign.
+The month corresponds to 17 Sep to 15 Oct 228 in the Julian calendar.
+Jia Kui's biography in the Sanguozhi indicated that he died shortly after the battle.
+Thus, Jia Kui likely died in Oct 228.)), originally named Jia Qu, courtesy name Liangdao, was a Chinese military general and politician who lived during the late Eastern Han dynasty of China.
 He served under the state of Cao Wei during the Three Kingdoms period.